Hello and welcome to my page. Thank you for taking the time to visit. If you have any questions at all, please don’t

 I am a trained Integrative Counsellor, offering Gestalt, person-centred and cognitive behavioural therapies.
 I also offer mindfulness, visualisation and object work.

 An ‘integrative approach’ means being able to tailor sessions to the needs of each client.
 One size does not fit all.

-I have also spent the last year volunteering at a domestic abuse centre.
+I have also spent many years volunteering, then working at a domestic abuse centre.

-I can offer therapy face-to-face, via skype or by telephone.
+I can offer therapy face-to-face or by telephone.
 My preference would be to meet face-to-face as I feel this is most beneficial to you, the client.

 I work from a choice of locations in the heart of Exeter.

 PAC Exeter, 3 Barnfield Crescent EX1 1QT

 These are both is easily accessible by bus, train or car, with plenty of local parking.